Discover If Georgia Natural Gas Is the Right Fit for Your Home With Our Expert Review of Their Rates, Plans, and Green Energy Initiatives

 Top Georgia Natural Gas Comparisons

-The Georgia Natural Gas coverage area extends across the entire deregulated service territory of the Atlanta Gas Light Company (AGL).
+The Georgia Natural Gas service area extends across the entire deregulated territory of the Atlanta Gas Light Company (AGL).
 If your home’s gas meter is maintained by AGL, you have the power to choose GNG as your supplier.
-They currently serve nearly half a million customers across the state.
+However, if you live outside of this footprint — such as in an area served by a municipal gas territory — you cannot choose this provider for your home.

+GNG currently serves nearly half a million customers across the state.
 Major cities within their service footprint include:

 Deals, Discounts, and Ways to Save